The Great Giving Up

 My cut is $30.

-Independent contractor,
+Independent contractor, no benefits.

-Show up early,
+Show up early, look good.

+Payment upfront.
 Cash is king.

 I wonder about the $30 cut,

-say nothing, I want the job.
+say nothing.
+I want the job.

-Rich ladies change
+Rich ladies change into gowns.

 They recline on tables covered